nrawat151290/Ally-Assignment/README.md

 # Expand and Collapse
 1. Expand/Collapse would work on clicking on **arrows only**.
 This has been done to keep toggle and show-details behavior separate.
-2. **Persistent Behavior:** Toggle state is persisted even on selection/unselection of filters.